Tax Services Atlanta | IRS Resolution

 To request an extension, individuals have two options:

-1. Online Payment Agreement Tool: Taxpayers can use this online tool to set up an extension.
+Online Payment Agreement Tool: Taxpayers can use this online tool to set up an extension.
 It’s a convenient way to arrange for additional time to pay taxes.
-Unlike installment agreements, there is no setup fee associated with this type of extension.
+Unlike installment agreements, this type of extension has no setup fee.

 Benefits of this extension: